 There are many ways to increase the number of shares and comments on your publications.
 The key is to create unique, relevant content that will engage users.

 Interactive formats such as tests, polls or contests will still work, but they have to be highly qualitative.
-You will need more than just encourage the users to comment the post.
+You will need more than just encourage the users to comment on the post.
 Launch original campaigns that will interest your users and make them ‘spontaneously’ click and head to your website:

 Even better: do not depend on Facebook anymore to reach your audience